xan105/web-vanilla-query/README.md

   If omitted the default configuration is used.

-> [!IMPORTANT]
-> The method removes any elements and attributes that are considered XSS-unsafe, even if allowed by a passed sanitizer.
+  ⚠️ The method removes any elements and attributes that are considered XSS-unsafe, even if allowed by a passed sanitizer.

   _Example_